rohany/StandardML-GPU/docs/index.md

   return (void*) local;
 }
 ~~~~
-However, our goal for the library was for that a user without much CUDA knowledge to be able to easily
+However, our goal for the library was that a user without much CUDA knowledge could easily
-write their own effective code.
+write their own performant code.
 So, we created a script to automate this process.
 A user must create a file
 within which they have the function they want to write.
 Then they just invoke the `function_gen.py` script
 in the lib directory and all the CUDA code as well as Standard ML linking is generated!
 For example
 ~~~~